EnderDragonEP/Transparent-Discord-Theme/README.md

 * Enable the `Extend Frame Into Client Area` and `Blur Behind` options.
 * Minimize the Discord window and restore it to see if the effects are applied.
 * Enjoy! :3

+## Any Issues?

+Feel free to summit a issue to me!